kyverno/website/content/en/docs/Writing policies/jmespath.md

       value: "licensing.corp.org"
 ```

 you may want to convert the `spec.containers[].env[]` array of objects into a map where each entry in the map sets the key to the `name` and the value to the `value` fields.
-Running this through the `object_from_list()` filter will produce a map containing those entries.
+Running this through the `object_from_lists()` filter will produce a map containing those entries.

 ```sh
 $ kyverno jp query -i pod.yaml "object_from_lists(spec.containers[].env[].name,spec.containers[].env[].value)"